Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Of the major economies’ central banks, Canada’s was the first to begin monetary policy easing, cutting its cash rate by 25 basis points at its 5th June 2024 meeting.

-The European Central Bank also dropped its interest rate in June — and has made five cuts in the period to January 2025.
+The European Central Bank also dropped its interest rate in June - and has made six cuts in the period to May 2025.

 Important!

-With UK inflation falling within the target range in May, the Bank of England cut its cash rate by 25 basis points in August from a 16-year high.
-It cut a further 0.25% in November and again in February 2025.
+With UK inflation falling within the target range in May 2024, the Bank of England cut its cash rate by 25 basis points in August 2024 from a 16-year high.
+It cut a further 0.25% in November 2024, and again in February and May 2025.

 Hopes of a rate-cutting cycle beginning as early as March 2024 in the US were dashed due to four straight months of increasing inflation at the start of 2024.